valterUo/demo-system-frontend/README.md

 # MultiCategory
 ## Category theory on multi-model databases

-This is the frontend project for the [backend](https://github.com/valterUo/demo-system-backend-Haskell).
+This is the frontend project for the [backend](https://github.com/valterUo/MultiCategory-demo-system).
+For trying the MultiCategory demo system you do not need download this but it suffices to install only the backend that serves the built version of the frontend also.
+The old version of the [backend](https://github.com/valterUo/demo-system-backend-Haskell) can be found also but it is not needed anymore.
 Some part of the category theoretical background of this project is described in this unofficial draft [Some Applications of Category Theory to Multi-Model Queries](https://www.overleaf.com/read/kqvkvrhcnmxv).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it uses [D3.js](https://d3js.org/).